Walgreens The Thread

 How long does the measles vaccine last?

 The measles vaccine is very effective.
 People who received two doses of the measles vaccine as children are usually considered protected for life.
-Two doses of measles vaccine are about 97% effective at preventing measles.
+Two doses of the measles vaccine are about 97% effective at preventing measles.
 Before widespread use of the vaccine, there were an estimated 3–4 million cases and 400–500 deaths from measles annually in the U.S.

 Can you get measles if you’ve been vaccinated?